 New Life for the G-Tablet

-New life for the G-Tablet is here: Two new ROMS were released recently for the GTab.
+New life for the G-Tablet is here: Two ROMS were released for the GTab.
 I have only tried the CM10 (Smoother) version ROM but both appear to be just what the GTab needs to make it live again.

 The CM10 (Smoother) ROM